 In the immediate short term, improvements in food safety must focus on regulation of the current internationalized agribusiness production system.
-Over a longer period, public support for existing policies that foster the growth of America’s small farmers and make agriculture more local and more organic is essential.
-In addition, a small but growing percentage of America’s food supply can be slowly diversified at the grassroots level over the next decade with incentives for families and neighborhoods to grow more of their own food closer to home.
+Over a longer period, public support for existing policies that foster the growth of the U.S.’s small farmers and make agriculture more local and more organic is essential.
+In addition, a small but growing percentage of the U.S. food supply can be slowly diversified at the grassroots level over the next decade with incentives for families and neighborhoods to grow more of their own food closer to home.

-One of the quickest ways to improve food safety within the current system is to enact and enforce FSMA.
+One of the quickest ways to improve food safety within the current system is to enact and enforce Food Safety Modernization Act.
 This law was passed by both the House and Senate and signed into law by President Obama in 2011, but it has not yet been fully enacted.
-FSMA represents the first major overhaul of the nation’s food safety laws in nearly 70 years.
+The Modernization Act represents the first major overhaul of the nation’s food safety laws in nearly 70 years.
 For the first time, it gives the FDA authority to legally mandate a recall of contaminated food.

-In August, 2012, the nonprofits Center for Food Safety (CFS) and the Center for Environmental Health (CEH) sued the FDA and its commissioner, Dr. Margaret Hamburg, to force implementation of the new FSMA regulatory and inspection programs.
-US District Judge Phyllis Hamilton ordered the FDA to begin meeting FSMA deadlines immediately.
+In August, 2012, the nonprofits Center for Food Safety and the Center for Environmental Health sued the FDA and its commissioner, Margaret Hamburg, to force implementation of the new Modernization Act regulatory and inspection programs.
+U.S. District Judge Phyllis Hamilton ordered the FDA to begin meeting Modernization Act deadlines immediately.

-The FDA has until mid-2015 to fully enact the new law, but amendments introduced by Republicans in Congress threaten to weaken FSMA, while budget delays and heavy lobbying by agribusiness interests in Congress could delay or gut the law’s implementation.
-Ensuring that the FSMA is fully implemented requires continued political pressure from voters, who can amplify their efforts by working through organizations such as CFS and CEH.
+The FDA has until mid-2015 to fully enact the new law, but amendments introduced by Republicans in Congress threaten to weaken the Modernization Act, while budget delays and heavy lobbying by agribusiness interests in Congress could delay or gut the law’s implementation.
+Ensuring that the Act is fully implemented requires continued political pressure from voters, who can amplify their efforts by working through organizations such as the two nonprofit centers.

 The Rise of Small Farms